hofstadter-io/cuetorials.com/content/overview/scope-and-visibility.md

 ### Hidden Fields and Values

 Hidden fields and values are prefixed with underscores.
-You can reference them in the current package and optional show them when evaluating.
+You can reference them in the current package and optionally show them when evaluating.
 Use quotes if you want a real label that begins with an underscore.

 _note, hidden output appears (no pun intended) to be broken in v0.3.0-alpha6_